Dokal-Marketplace/api-server-lemenu/docs/working-hours-api.md

 ## Overview

 The Working Hours API provides endpoints to manage business operating hours for different service types (delivery, pickup, scheduled orders, and dispatch).
-The API supports both modern English parameter names and legacy Spanish parameter names for backward compatibility.
+The API uses modern English parameter names for all operations.

 ## Base URLs